A Supreme Court Fight Over Census Data Privacy And Redistricting Is Likely Coming

 Alabama's lawsuit is also challenging the bureau's plans to change how it keeps personal information in anonymized census data confidential.
 The state claims that adopting differential privacy as the framework for the bureau's system for protecting people's privacy makes the data unusable for redistricting, according to the state's court filings.
 Sixteen states — most of which have Republican-controlled legislatures — have filed an amicus brief supporting Alabama's allegations.
 GOP state lawmakers in Pennsylvania, Minnesota, Nevada and Vermont have also signed onto briefs backing Alabama's suit.

 The bureau announced its final privacy settings for the new redistricting data this month.
 An internal committee of the bureau's top officials met on June 3 to discuss feedback gathered from data users on the latest set of demonstration data released in April.
-The bureau has also been conducting last-minute tests after receiving 67 additional evaluation plans last month from the Justice Department, which has been providing the agency with past Voting Rights Act cases to try to determine whether the new privacy protections would hinder the ability to ensure that people of color are fairly represented during redistricting.
+The bureau has also been conducting last-minute tests after receiving 67 additional evaluation plans last month from the Justice Department.
+The Justice Department has been providing the agency with past Voting Rights Act cases to try to determine whether the new privacy protections would hinder the ability to ensure that people of color are fairly represented during redistricting.

 Some civil rights groups and redistricting officials have been concerned the bureau's new privacy protection system may severely limit their ability to use data about minority groups within communities and small geographic areas.
 When announcing its final privacy settings, the bureau said its revised algorithm "ensures the accuracy of data necessary for redistricting and Voting Rights Act enforcement."